bschapendonk/arduino-esp32-bme680-ttn-example/README.md

-# Arduino-ESP32 and BME680 on The Things Network Example
+# Arduino-ESP32 and BME680 on The Things Network Example using TTGO LoRa32 V1 (ESP32+SX1276) board

 ## Usage